keptn/enhancement-proposals/text/xxxx-make-KLT-standard-for-new.users.md

 # Make Keptn Lifecycle Toolkit the standard for new users

 KLT is the next step after Keptn V 1.x.
-It is more flexible, better integrated into Kubernetes and also more lightweight ean extensible.
-Therefore we should direct new user to start their journey with the lifecycle toolkit right away.
+It is more flexible, better integrated into Kubernetes and also more lightweight and extensible.
+Therefore we should direct new users to start their journey with the lifecycle toolkit right away.

 ## Motivation